-In accordance with the Company's Corporate Governance Guidelines, the Chairman of the Corporate Governance Committee reported to the Corporate Governance Committee that Nicholas DeBenedictis, Richard H. Glanton, Lon R. Greenberg and Wendell F. Holland, the four directors with terms expiring at the 2012 Annual Meeting would be willing to serve on the Board of Directors if re-elected.
-The Corporate Governance Committee reviewed the qualifications of the four directors in relation to the criteria for candidates for nomination for election to the Board of Directors under the Company's Corporate Governance Guidelines.
-The Corporate Governance Committee voted to recommend to the Board of Directors, and the Board of Directors approved, the nomination of Mr. DeBenedictis, Mr. Glanton, Mr. Greenberg and Mr. Holland for election to the class of directors to be elected at the 2012 Annual Meeting, with Mr. Glanton abstaining on both votes with respect to his nomination.
+In accordance with the Company's Corporate Governance Guidelines, the Chairman of the Corporate Governance Committee reported to the Corporate Governance Committee that Nicholas DeBenedictis, Richard H. Glanton, Lon R. Greenberg, Wendell F. Holland, William P. Hankowsky and Andrew J. Sordoni, III, the six directors with terms expiring at the 2013 Annual Meeting would be willing to serve on the Board of Directors if re-elected.
+The Corporate Governance Committee reviewed the qualifications of the six directors in relation to the criteria for candidates for nomination for election to the Board of Directors under the Company's Corporate Governance Guidelines.
+The Corporate Governance Committee voted to recommend to the Board of Directors, and the Board of Directors approved, the nomination of Mr. DeBenedictis, Mr. Glanton, Mr. Greenberg, Mr. Holland, Mr. Hankowsky and Mr. Sordoni for election to the class of directors to be elected at the 2013 Annual Meeting, with Mr. Glanton abstaining on the vote by the Corporate Governance Committee with respect to his nomination and each other nominee abstaining from the vote by the Board of Directors with respect to his nomination.

-In April 2012, Mr. Richard L. Smoot reached the retirement age of 72 for directors under the Company's Corporate Governance Guidelines.
-Mr. Smoot submitted his resignation effective on his 72nd birthday to the Board on February 24, 2012.
-The Board of Directors requested, and Mr. Smoot agreed, that he remain on the Board of Directors until the 2012 Annual Meeting, at which time Mr. Smoot will retire as director of the Company after fifteen years of service as a director.
+In June 2012, Ms. Mary C. Carroll reached the retirement age of 72 under the Company's Corporate Governance Guidelines.
+Ms. Carroll, who was elected at the 2011 Annual Meeting for a term expiring at the 2014 Annual Meeting, submitted her resignation effective on her 72nd birthday to the Board on May 10, 2012.
+The Board of Directors requested, and Ms. Carroll agreed, that she remain on the Board of Directors until the 2013 Annual Meeting.
+In February 2013, the Board requested, and Ms. Carroll agreed, that she remain on the Board of Directors until the end of 2013.

-Therefore, four directors, Mr. DeBenedictis, Mr. Glanton, Mr. Greenberg and Mr. Holland, will stand for election by a plurality of the votes cast at the 2012 Annual Meeting, and five directors having terms ending at either the 2013 or 2014 Annual Meetings, will continue to serve on the Board of Directors depending on the period remaining in each of their terms.
-At the 2012 Annual Meeting, proxies in the accompanying form, properly executed, will be voted for the election of the four nominees listed below, unless authority to do so has been withheld in the manner specified in the instructions on the proxy card or the record holder does not have discretionary voting power under the NYSE rules (see "Voting At The Meeting - Broker Non-Votes" on page 3).
+Therefore, six directors, Mr. DeBenedictis, Mr. Glanton, Mr. Greenberg, Mr. Holland, Mr. Hankowsky and Mr. Sordoni will stand for election by a plurality of the votes cast at the 2013 Annual Meeting, and three directors having terms ending at the 2014 Annual Meeting will continue to serve on the Board of Directors in accordance with their prior election.
+At the 2013 Annual Meeting, proxies in the accompanying form, properly executed, will be voted for the election of the six nominees listed below, unless authority to do so has been withheld in the manner specified in the instructions on the proxy card or the record holder does not have discretionary voting power under the NYSE rules (see "Voting At The Meeting - Broker Non-Votes" on pages 2 and 3).
 Discretionary authority is reserved to cast votes for the election of a substitute should any nominee be unable or unwilling to serve as a director.
 Each nominee has stated his willingness to serve and the Company believes that the nominees will be available to serve.

-The Board of Directors unanimously recommends that the shareholders vote FOR the election of Mr. DeBenedictis, Mr. Glanton, Mr. Greenberg and Mr. Holland as directors.
+The Board of Directors unanimously recommends that the shareholders vote FOR the election of Mr. DeBenedictis, Mr. Glanton, Mr. Greenberg, Mr. Holland, Mr. Hankowsky and Mr. Sordoni as directors.